mohammeddahhani/stateless-web-app-IaC/README.md

 A terraform AWS Infrastructure Deployment to host a stateless containerized application

 ## Requirements
+**Terraform**:

-**Terraform**: Ensure Terraform 1.11.3 is installed and configured.
+- Ensure Terraform 1.11.3 is installed and configured.

 **Service Account Credentials**:

  - Create an IAM User with programmatic access.
- - Generate and securely store **AWS Access Key ID** and **Secret Access Key**.
+ - Generate and securely store``AWS Access Key ID`` and ``Secret Access Key``
- - set credentials under **./.aws/credentials**.
+ - set credentials under ``./.aws/credentials``.

 **Service Account Permissions**

  - The following AWS permissions are required for proper deployment:
-  - **AmazonEC2FullAccess** – Full control over EC2 instances, security groups, and networking.
+  - ``AmazonEC2FullAccess``– Full control over EC2 instances, security groups, and networking.
-  - **AWSCertificateManagerFullAccess** – Required for managing SSL/TLS certificates in AWS ACM.
+  - ``AWSCertificateManagerFullAccess`` – Required for managing SSL/TLS certificates in AWS ACM.
-  - **IAMFullAccess** – Allows managing IAM roles, policies, and permissions needed for infrastructure setup.
+  - ``IAMFullAccess`` – Allows managing IAM roles, policies, and permissions needed for infrastructure setup.

 ## Deployment Overview

 ![Architecture](images/architecture.png)

+Below the list of requirements and the measures taken to meet them:

 ### 1. Load Balancer for High Availability
 - Application is deployed behind an **Application Load Balancer (ALB)**.